uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_unordered_set_cls/non_member_binary_comparisons.rst

 Two objects of ``concurrent_unordered_set`` are equal if the following conditions are ``true``:

-* They contains an equal number of elements.
+* They contain an equal number of elements.
-* Each element from the one container also contains in the other.
+* Each element from one container is also available in the other.

 .. code:: cpp